hrishihrishi/PandaPages/README.md

 # Panda Pages - Online Library System

 Welcome to **Panda Pages**, a modern and responsive online library management system built with React, Redux, and Tailwind CSS.
+Note: This project was given to me assisgnment from internshala, therefore not all the features are implemented to adhere to the assignment criteria.

 ### Github repository link: https://github.com/hrishihrishi/PandaPages